Insurance12 min read

 3. Ignoring mine subsidence — Important for many WV properties

-4. Forgetting UM coverage — Required in West Virginia
+4. Forgetting UM coverage — Required in West Virginia, not optional

-5. Not practicing timed exams — 210 minutes for 150 questions
+5. Not practicing timed exams — 210 minutes for 158 questions on the combined exam

 6. Cramming last minute — Spread study over 4-5 weeks